Hartington Middle Quarter: Mobility

 The majority of households (>90%) report having the use of a car or van, which is expected with a relatively isolated area with few amenities.

 Local bodies

 Hartington Middle Quarter parish is managed at the first level of public administration through a parish council.

 At district level, the wider area is overseen by Derbyshire Dales district council.
 Derbyshire County Council provides the highest level strategic services locally.

 Community and leisure

-Amenties
+Amenities

 Bed and breakfast facilities exist throughout the parish at various farms, outbuildings and public houses, catering particularly to tourists visiting the national park.

 There are camping sites at Crowdecote and Pomeroy, which also has a caravan site.

 Public houses exist at Crowdecote, Earl Sterndale and Sparklow.
 There is a site at Pomeroy, but it is within the portion of the settlement that is in the parish of Chelmorton.

 Car parks accessible by the public are at Parsley Hay and Hurdlow.

 The parish has few facilities otherwise; shopping for some basic everyday items generally requires travelling to Longnor, Hartington or Buxton.